mvpoirier/mvpoirier.github.io/portfolio.md

 I look forward to the opportunity to discuss my qualifications, experience, and teaching philosophy with you soon, and how I could make a positive impact at your school.

-*Thank you for your consideration,*
+*Thank you again for your consideration,*

 *Michael Poirier*